786jabar/learning-journal/replit.md

 ## Overview

-A modern, offline-first Progressive Web App for tracking learning journeys.
-Users can create journal entries with markdown support, manage projects with tech stacks, and visualize their progress through analytics dashboards.
-The application features a beautiful glassmorphism UI design and works seamlessly offline using IndexedDB for local storage with backend synchronization capabilities.
+The Learning Journal is a Progressive Web App (PWA) designed for tracking learning progress through journal entries and project management.
+It features offline-first functionality, markdown support, analytics visualization, and a modern glassmorphism UI.
+The application serves as a comprehensive learning portfolio platform with data persistence across devices.

 ## User Preferences